refinedmods/refinedstorage2/.github/CONTRIBUTING.md

 Our SonarQube Quality Gate requires a minimum test coverage percentage of 80%.
 This an aggregated percentage over all the modules.

-The `refinedstorage2-platform-fabric` and `refinedstorage2-platform-fabric-api` modules are excluded because they contain a lot of Minecraft-specific code and is harder to test.
+The `refinedstorage2-platform-*` modules are excluded because they contain a lot of Minecraft-specific code and is harder to test.

 ## Releasing